 24 September 2020

 There are nine landscape management regions in South Australia, governed by eight landscape boards and a metropolitan board, Green Adelaide.

 Landscape boards consist of seven members, including a chair.
 All members have been appointed by the Minister.
-From 2022, three members will be elected by the community (except in regions where it is determined special circumstances apply, such as the Alinytjara Wilurara board and the specialist Green Adelaide board).

 The boards work alongside community members and stakeholders to develop simple and accessible five-year regional landscape plans with five priorities.
 The plans aims to ensure that there is a balance between the needs of regional communities and the sustainable management of the environment.

 Other key functions include development of water allocation plans for prescribed water resources, where applicable, and operating as the relevant authority for a range of water, land protection and animal and plant control activities.

 For more information about landscape boards in South Australia visit www.landscape.sa.gov.au.